 - Students may apply only one course not taken at Bentley (from sources such as transfer, IB, AP, course away, non-Bentley study abroad program, etc.) to the minor.

-- Students may only complete a maximum of two minors including the required Business Administration minor.
+- Students may only complete a maximum of three minors including the required Business Administration minor.

 - A single course may only apply to one minor.

 - To be awarded a minor, students must achieve a minimum cumulative GPA of 2.0 in the minor.
 See the exception for the Business Administration Minor below.

 - A minor may not be declared after a student has been awarded their bachelor's degree.